thinhlh/asp-101/README.md

 # Clasic ASP 101

 # Assumption
-- Basically, ASP is just like HTML but with embedded some scripts using <%>, just like we do with <script/> in HTML
+- Basically, Classic ASP is just like a SSR technology, which allows us to embed some server scripts using <%>, just like we do with <script/> in HTML & NextJS

 ## Programming language
 > You can use either VBScript by default or use Javascript